 Medeshamstede Academy is an all through Academy for 127 pupils, aged 4 to 16.
 All pupils have an Education, Health and Care Plan (EHCP) for communication and interaction with a diagnosis of Autism as their main presenting need.
 Pupils have associated difficulties, within the areas of:

 - Sensory and physical needs

-All of our pupils have Education, Health and Care Plans.
-Most of our pupils live within the City of Peterborough and some are from Cambridgeshire.
-Occasionally pupils from other neighbouring counties, such as Rutland and Lincolnshire, are placed with us.
+Most of our pupils live within the City of Peterborough and some are from Cambridgeshire and other neighbouring counties.

-Our academy provides pupils with a calm, safe and supportive environment in which their differences are understood, allowing them to thrive and succeed.
+Our academy provides neurodiverse pupils with autism a calm, safe and supportive environment in which their differences are understood, allowing them to thrive and succeed.

 We have high aspirations for our pupils.
-We prioritise working in partnership with parents, carers and other professionals crucial to ensuring that all the needs of individual pupils are met effectively so that they can achieve the best possible outcomes.
-Our well trained and experienced staff are dedicated and skilfully plan learning for pupils which is engaging and motivating; often using pupils' special interests as a focus point.
+We prioritise working in partnership with parents, carers, therapists and other professionals.
+This ensures that the needs of the individual and their families are effectively met, so that pupils achieve the best possible outcomes.
+Our dedicated and experienced staff skilfully plan learning provision which is personalised, engaging, and motivating; often using pupils' special interests.

 Our curriculum is broad and relevant; delivered through termly themed imaginative learning projects which support appropriate pre-formal, semi-formal and formal learning pathways towards independent learning.
 We deliver outdoor learning in our Forest School which challenges pupils to problem solve, builds self-esteem and teamwork.
 Off site and residential trips enhance the curriculum further.
 In key stage 4, a range of accreditation is offered from entry level to GCSE to prepare pupils for their next stage of education.